Similar to a few other hot IT positions, such as software engineers and web developers, network engineers are in high demand.

 - A professional certification, such as Cisco Certified Internetwork Expert (CCIE), also is highly desirable

-A typical network engineer job description includes:
+A typical network engineer job title includes:

 - Engineering enterprise data, voice and video networks